CS3398-Borg-Engineerz/Assignment6/README.md

 ### File: ThreeSolidMain.Java
 #### Contributer: Bailey Cheung bcg73
 1. Open Close - The main class is open for extension, by creating new objects of relevant classes, or whatever the engineer specifies to be done.
-2. Single Responsibility - The main class is only utilizing objects made from other classes.
+2. Single Responsibility - Not quite applicable.
 3. Interface Segregation - Interfaces are segregrated from the main portion of the program.

 ### File: Manager.Java
 #### Contributer: Bailey Cheung bcg73
-1. Open Close - The manager is open to extension by adding features that are unique to the manager but unable to be modified by the main class of the program.
+1. Open Close - The manager is in its own package, away from the main class.
+It can be easily implemented in additon to other objects, open to extension, but is not able to be changed by the main program, closed to modification.
 2. Single Responsibility - The manager class is responsible for one item, ie managing the worker it is set to manage.
 3. Interface Segregation - Interface is not being used here.